sbernasek/flyqma/docs/_sources/start.rst.txt

 The ``experiment.load_stack()`` method includes a ``full`` keyword argument that may be set to False in order to skip loading the stack's ``.tif`` file into memory.
 This offers some performance benefit when only saved measurement data are needed.
 Of course, loading the image data is necessary if any segmentation, measurement, region of interest selection, or bleedthrough correction operations are to be performed.

 To begin analyzing an image stack, layers must be added to the corresponding stack directory.
-The ``Stack.initialize()`` method creates a ``layers`` subdirectory containing an additional subdirectory for each layer in the 3D image stack.
-A stack metadata file is similarly added to the stack directory at this time, resulting in:
+The ``Stack.initialize()`` method creates a ``layers`` subdirectory containing an additional subdirectory for each **LAYER** in the 3D image stack.
+A stack metadata file is similarly added to the **STACK** directory at this time, resulting in:

 .. code-block:: bash

    EXPERIMENT
    │
-   ├── 0                   # First stack directory (individual tissue sample)
+   ├── 0
-   │   ├── 0.tif           # 3D image stack
+   │   ├── 0.tif
    │   ├── metadata.json   # stack metadata (number of layers, image bit depth, etc.)
    │   └── layers
-   │       ├── 0           # first layer directory
+   │       ├── 0           # first LAYER directory
    │       ├── 1
    │       └── ...
-M       # Mth layer directory
+M       # Mth LAYER directory
    │
    ├── 1
    └── ...
 N